pranav-infrabuild/DevOps_Interview_Questions/Technical Based  /Kubernates.md

 Services: logical set of Pods and a policy by which to access them. .
 Services enable communication between different components within a Kubernetes cluster, allowing Pods. even if the pod scale up or down.

-Namespaces: Provide a way to divide cluster resources between multiple users.
+Namespaces: Namespaces allow for the isolation of resources within a Kubernetes cluster.
+Resources like Pods, Services, ConfigMaps, and Secrets are scoped to a particular namespace.
+Provide a way to divide cluster resources between multiple users.

 <details>